Pix3lexe/dotfiles/README.md

    ```bash
    ./setup.sh
    ```
+   - **✏️Note**: If you only want to have a specific config look up [Usage](#usage)
+   - **⚠️Warning**: This script does not guarantee that every optional dependency is installed (eg. a latex compiler so that vimtex works).
+Install them by yourself if you need them.

 ### 🛠️ **Hyprland Dependencies**

-Before using these dotfiles, make sure the following dependencies are installed (these are specific to the Hyprland-based environment and related tools).<br>
+Before using these dotfiles, make sure the following dependencies are installed if you're using Hyprland (these are specific to the Hyprland-based environment and related tools) or just run the [setup script](#installation).<br>

 - **hyprland**: Window manager for Wayland.
 - **wofi**: Application launcher.